sms1097/Business-Chatbot/README.md

 This will launch a jupyter notebook where the demo can be replicated.
 The model could also be retrained from this container.

 ### Future Ideas for Chat Bots
+Other then getting more data there are further ideas I've been thinking about for writing successful chatbots.
 #### Plugin Models on Base Model
 One approach that would work well for training bots for multiple stores would be training a base model that has seen many examples and training a smaller plugin model for each individual store.
 This approach would help deal with problems in lacking case specific data.